 Will professors see which students choose the Alternate Grading System?

 No. Professors will not know if a student has chosen the P/NC option.
 They will post their grades as they usually would using the normal A - F grading system.
 Students will choose which grading scheme they want via Banner Self Service and that choice will not be visible to instructors.
+Faculty will not have the ability to see if students opted into this program until grades are final (after December 18).

 What do the grades look like in the Alternate Grading System?